Carl Linnaeus: Systema Naturae

 The first edition of Systema Naturae was printed in the Netherlands in 1735.
 It was a twelve-page work.
 By the time it reached its 10th edition in 1758, it classified 4,400 species of animals and 7,700 species of plants.
 People from all over the world sent their specimens to Linnaeus to be included.
 By the time he started work on the 12th edition, Linnaeus needed a new invention—the index card—to track classifications.

-In Systema Naturae, the unwieldy names mostly used at the time, such as "Physalis annua ramosissima, ramis angulosis glabris, foliis dentato-serratis", were supplemented with concise and now familiar "binomials", composed of the generic name, followed by a specific epithet—in the case given, Physalis angulata.
-These binomials could serve as a label to refer to the species.
-Higher taxa were constructed and arranged in a simple and orderly manner.
-Although the system, now known as binomial nomenclature, was partially developed by the Bauhin brothers (see Gaspard Bauhin and Johann Bauhin) almost 200 years earlier, Linnaeus was the first to use it consistently throughout the work, including in monospecific genera, and may be said to have popularised it within the scientific community.

 After the decline in Linnaeus's health in the early 1770s, publication of editions of Systema Naturae went in two different directions.
 Another Swedish scientist, Johan Andreas Murray, issued the Regnum Vegetabile section separately in 1774 as the Systema Vegetabilium, rather confusingly labelled the 13th edition.
 Meanwhile, a 13th edition of the entire Systema appeared in parts between 1788 and 1793 under the editorship of Johann Friedrich Gmelin.
 It was through the Systema Vegetabilium that Linnaeus's work became widely known in England, following its translation from the Latin by the Lichfield Botanical Society as A System of Vegetables (1783–1785).

-Orbis eruditi judicium de Caroli Linnaei MD scriptis

-('Opinion of the learned world on the writings of Carl Linnaeus, Doctor') Published in 1740, this small octavo-sized pamphlet was presented to the State Library of New South Wales by the Linnean Society of NSW in 2018.
-This is considered among the rarest of all the writings of Linnaeus, and crucial to his career, securing him his appointment to a professorship of medicine at Uppsala University.
-From this position he laid the groundwork for his radical new theory of classifying and naming organisms for which he was considered the founder of modern taxonomy.